How to Email a Resume: 7 Tips + FAQs

-Your signature is what you put after the “Sincerely,”.
+Your signature is what you put after the sing off and your name at the bottom of an email.
 It’s important because it makes it easier to get in contact with you.
 It can also look very professional if put together correctly.

 The format is pretty simple.
 All you really need to do is place each bit of information directly under the last.

 What information should you include?

 Link to personal website/portfolio (OPTIONAL / IF APPLICABLE)